fasibio/GraphqlDockerProxy/README.md

 ## Now Let's Scale the GraphQL Microservice !
 The proxy knows how to reference the same images with a round robin loadbalancer.

-Go in the folder where the SWAPI service is.
+Go in the folder where the SWAPI docker-compose file is.

 Enter the command:
 ```sudo docker-compose scale swapi=3```